What AS Genotype Couples Need To Know Before Having Children

 Sickle Cell Disease is a serious medical condition that occurs when an individual inherits 2 sickle ‘S’ genes from each parent.

-A person with SS genotype suffers with significant ill health from childhood.
+A person with SS genotype suffers from significant ill health from childhood.
 If the condition does not receive proper attention, it can lead to very severe health complications.
 Poor quality of life and death are also potential outcomes.

 This is sometimes the outcome in countries with poor resources (low and medium-income countries) like Nigeria.

-Nigeria has the greatest Sickle Cell Disease burden in Sub Saharan Africa.
+Nigeria has the greatest Sickle Cell Disease burden in Sub-Saharan Africa.

-A 2012 study in Benin, Nigeria indicated the prevalence of Sickle Cell Disease to be between 2 – 3%.
+A 2012 study in Benin, Nigeria, indicated the prevalence of Sickle Cell Disease to be between 2 – 3%.

 According to recent population estimates, up to 5-6 million people are living with Sickle Cell Disease in Nigeria.